6 Anki Decks That All Medical Students Need to Use

 You have probably heard of the AnKing.

-He has made a name for himself among medical students across the world for providing excellent Anki-related content on his YouTube channel.
+He has made a name for himself among medical students worldwide for providing excellent Anki-related content on his YouTube channel.

 He also has created a fantastic Anki deck for medical students.
-It is one of the few decks that I use myself, and go to a medical school in London.
+It is one of the few decks that I use myself.

 I don’t personally like the style of the AnKing decks